hmage/norm/README.md

 ## About

-`norm` installs packages to your home directory, leaving system-wide programs intact and untouched — you probably don't have permissions to change them anyway.
+`norm` installs formulas to your home directory, leaving system-wide programs intact and untouched — you probably don't have permissions to change them anyway.
 By default, install prefix is `~/norm`, but you can change that.
 See output of `norm --help`.

 The compiled binaries are not for distribution — they won't work on any other location or another machine (because most programs hardcode their paths during compilation and add checks to glibc version used for building).